Early Care and Education

 Learn more about our impact ⟶

-In every way, Health Empowered early care centers are deeply committed to fostering – and modeling – behaviors that support healthy growth and development.
+In every way, Health Empowered ECE sites are deeply committed to fostering – and modeling – behaviors that support healthy growth and development.
 That means that children and teachers are engaged together in –

 - Age-appropriate movement and active play